Irish Dance Class

 Yes!
-If I can schedule the auditorium for a private lesson, I’m happy to do so.
+If I can schedule the auditorium or Yoga studio for a private lesson, I’m happy to do so.
 Private lessons cost $45 for 30 minutes, and dancers can split the cost if they’d like to share a private lesson.
-I can generate a receipt for each dancer, and if you get an allotment from the district, the lesson cost is a reimbursable educational expense for your PE individual lesson plan.
+I can generate a receipt for each dancer, and if you get an allotment from MatSu Central or IDEA, the lesson cost is a reimbursable educational expense for your PE individual lesson plan.

 Will there be a performance?